Which Of The Following Are Polynomial Functions Ximera

 2. Examine the Coefficients: Verify that all coefficients are constants (real numbers) and do not involve the variable x.
 If any coefficient contains x, the function is not a polynomial function.

-3. Count the Number of Terms: see to it that the function has a finite number of terms.
-If the function is an infinite series, it is not a polynomial function.
+3. Count the Number of Terms: check that the function has a finite number of terms.
+If the function is an infinite series, it is not a polynomial function And that's really what it comes down to..

 Examples and Explanations